-This course is offered as a 5 day on campus course or online with 5-weeks of access, beginning 48 hours upon payment.
+This course is offered online with 5-weeks of access, beginning 48 hours upon payment.
 This allows students to fast-track their own education and advance through the material at their own pace, with the opportunity to request content clarification from an expert monitor via email.